kevindelord/swift-style-guide/README.markdown

 __Do extensions know about private attributes and functions ?__

-* Yes, extensions know about private attributes and functions from the main class if the extension is declared on the same file.
+Extensions only know about `fileprivate` attributes and functions from the main class if the extension is declared on the same file.
 It is also true the way around.

+A `private` attribute or function is not accessible outside the scope it is declared from.

 __Can an extension add class attributes ?__

-* No, extensions may not contain stored properties.
+No, extensions may not contain stored properties.

 __Where should I write an extension ?__

 Where it makes sense.
 For example:

 * Below the original class if the extension is very specific to the current file/class.
-* In a dedicated file if the extension tends to be very long and/or independant from the orinal class.
+* In a dedicated file if the extension tends to be very long and/or independant from the original class.
 * In a file grouping multiple extensions of the same context.

 ### Protocol Extensions

-Swift 2 allows developers to apply extensions to protocol types.
-Prior to Swift 2, protocols contain only method and property declarations.
+Swift allows developers to apply extensions to protocol types.
+Prior to Swift 2, protocols contained only method and property declarations.
 You were required to provide your own implementation when adopting the protocols in a class.

 With protocol extensions, you can add methods or properties to existing protocols.